lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 Some of the datasets in this practical have been simulated so that no two workstations will give identical answers to every question.
 If you have questions during the practical, ask your instructors.

+If your Pi goes into screensaver mode, the password is `user`.

 *Note: the datasets and other files needed for this practical can be found at https://github.com/lonelyjoeparker/MSc-phylogenetics-lab.
 If you need a hint, a cheatsheet is at `~/Desktop/phylogenetics/commands.sh`.
 This worksheet (in case you're reading the printed version) is available online at https://github.com/lonelyjoeparker/MSc-phylogenetics-lab/blob/master/handout.md*

 ## Part 0 – Getting started (10-15mins)